PERM Prevailing Wage Determination Guide

 What if the employer starts advertising while the prevailing wage determination is pending?

-If that’s the case then the PERM application must be submitted by the exp. date of the prevailing wage determination or by the date the advertisement expires (whatever date is sooner).
+If that’s the case, then the PERM application must be submitted by the expiration date of the prevailing wage determination or by the date the advertisement expires (whichever date is sooner).

 What if all the advertisements start after the prevailing wage determination is issued?